 - Complete 144 credits including Thesis with a GPA of at least 2.00. - Grade C is the minimum grade for all courses, including Thesis, as well as the minimum grade listed in the Academic Transcript. - Pass the Thesis examination with a minimum grade of C. - Show proof of Score Certificate (Atma Jaya English Language Test) / similar with a score of 450, or TOEIC intermediate level with a score (≥405) which can be taken throughout the study period. - Show proof of SKP collection of 15 SKP with proportions according to university regulations. - Upload the thesis / final project on the college website (www.lib.atmajaya.ac.id)

 XII.
-Curriculum for Undergraduate Study Program in Development Economics
+Curriculum for Undergraduate Study Program in Development Economics distribution of courses per semester that students can take is as follows:

 A. Distribution of Subjects for Each Semester